orthecreedence/cl-async/future.md

 are cases where calling this function directly are appropriate, the standard interface for attaching callbacks to is [attach](#attach).

+<a id="attach"></a>
+### attach
+This macro attaches a callback to a future such that once the future computes, the callback will be called with the future's finished value(s) as its arguments.

-`attach-cb` takes two arguments, `future-values` and `cb`. `future-values` is a list of values.
-If the first value in the list is a `future`, the given callback is attached to that future to be fired when the future's value(s) are finished.
-If the first item in `future-values` is *not* a `future` class, the _given callback is fired instantly with the values passed as `future-values` as the arguments_.
+`attach` takes two arguments, `future-gen` and `cb`. `future-gen` is a form that *can* (but is not required to) return a future.
+If the first value of `future-gen`'s return values is a future, the callback given is attached to that future to be fired when the future's value(s) are finished.
+If the first item in `future-gen` is *not* a `future` class, the _given callback is fired instantly with the values passed as `future-values` as the arguments_.

-The reason `attach-cb` fires the callback instantly is that it's sometimes nice to attach a callback to a value when you don't know whether the value is a future or an already-computed value.
+The reason `attach` fires the callback instantly is that it's sometimes nice to attach a callback to a value when you don't know whether the value is a future or an already-computed value.
 This allows for some useful syntactic abstractions.

-If `attach-cb` is called on a future that has already been finished, it fires the given callback immediately with the future's value(s).
+If `attach` is called on a future that has already been finished, it fires the given callback immediately with the future's value(s).

-`attach-cb` returns one value: a future that is finished with the return values of the given callback.
-So the original future fires, the callback gets called, and then the future that was returned from `attach-cb` is fired with the return values from the callback.
+`attach` returns one value: a future that is finished with the return values of the given callback once it is fired.
+So the original future fires, the callback gets called, and then the future that was returned from `attach` is fired with the return values from the callback.

 Also note that if a `future` is [finished](#finish) with another future as the first value, the original future's callbacks/event handlers are _transfered_ to the new future.
-This, on top of `attach-cb` always returning a future, makes possible some incredible syntactic abstractions which can somewhat mimick non CPS style by allowing the results from async operations several levels deep to be viewable by the top-level caller.
+This, on top of `attach` always returning a future, makes possible some incredible syntactic abstractions which can somewhat mimick non CPS style by allowing the results from async operations several levels deep to be viewable by the top-level caller.

-<a id="attach"></a>
-### attach
-The attach macro is a thin wrapper around [attach-cb](#attach-cb) which allows seamless capturing of multiple values.

-It is also the standard interface for attaching callbacks to futures. [attach-cb](#attach-cb) is a part of the public API, but its use should be limited by need.

 {% highlight cl %}
 ;; definition (future-gen is an operation that may generate multiple values)